HUBioDataLab/ASCARIS/README.md

 ASCARIS (Annotation and StruCture-bAsed RepresentatIon of Single amino acid variations) is a tool for the featurization (i.e., quantitative representation) of SAVs, which could be used for a variety of purposes, such as predicting their functional effects or building multi-omics-based integrative models.
 ASCARIS utilizes the correspondence between the location of the SAV on the sequence and 30 different types of positional feature annotations (e.g., active/lipidation/glycosylation sites; calcium/metal/DNA binding, inter/transmembrane regions, etc.) from UniProt, along with structural features and the change in physicochemical properties, using models from PDB and AlphaFold-DB.
 It constructs a 74-dimensional feature set to represent a given SAV.
 The main novelty of this work lies in the construction of reusable numerical representations of variations using functional annotations.

 For more information on the construction of the feature vector, the statistical analysis of different features, and machine learning models trained on the feature vectors that predicts the effect of SAVs, please refer to the main article:

-Cankara, F. & Doğan, T. (2022).
-ASCARIS: Positional Feature Annotation and Protein Structure-Based Representation of Single Amino Acid Variations. bioRxiv, 2022.11.03.514934 [currently under consideration in a peer reviewed journal].
+Cankara, F., & Dogan, T. (2022).
+ASCARIS: Positional Feature Annotation and Protein Structure-Based Representation of Single Amino Acid Variations. *bioRxiv*, 514934v1.
+[Link](https://www.biorxiv.org/content/10.1101/2022.11.03.514934v1)

 <p align="center">